* Q2 operating profit 64 bln yen vs 90 bln yen consensus

 * Cuts annual forecast by a quarter to 370 bln yen

-TOKYO/OSAKA, Oct 29 (Reuters) - Nintendo Co Ltd 7974.OS reported a 52 percent slide in quarterly profit on Thursday, hurt by slowing demand for its flagship Wii videogame console and the strong yen, and slashed its full-year earnings forecast, as its Wii console loses its place as the videogame platform to beat.
+TOKYO, Oct 29 (Reuters) - Nintendo Co Ltd 7974.OS reported a 52 percent slide in quarterly profit on Thursday, hurt by slowing demand for its flagship Wii videogame console and the strong yen, and slashed its full-year forecast.

-Nintendo’s operating profit fell to 64 billion yen ($709 million) in July-September from 133 billion a year earlier, missing an average forecast of 90 billion in a poll of four analysts by Thomson Reuters I/B/E/S.
+That was also lower than an average of 90 billion yen in a poll of four analysts by Thomson Reuters I/B/E/S.

 Reuters calculated the quarterly figure by subtracting Nintendo’s first-quarter results from the first-half figures released on Thursday.

 Nintendo cut its operating profit forecast for the year to March 2010 by a quarter to 370 billion yen, ending a three-year run during which it booked a record profit on booming demand for its Wii console and DS portable device.

-Analysts were expecting a full-year profit of 442.8 billion yen, according to Thomson Reuters I/B/E/S.
+Analysts are expecting a full-year profit of 442.8 billion yen, according to Thomson Reuters I/B/E/S.

-In September, Sony’s PlayStation 3 usurped the Wii to become the top-selling U.S. videogame console for the first time since its release, according to research group NPD.
+In September, Sony’s Playstation 3 usurped Nintendo’s Wii to become the top-selling U.S. video game console for the first time since its release, according to research group NPD.
 [ID:nN15316311]

 Shares of Nintendo finished down 1.1 percent ahead of the results.
 The stock has declined about 28 percent so far this year, compared with a 14 percent rise in the Nikkei 225 .N225 share average.
-(Editing by Chris Gallagher and David Holmes) ($1=90.25 Yen)
+(Reporting by David Dolan)

 Our Standards: The Thomson Reuters Trust Principles.